burnsaga/m3u8-playlist-to-android-conversion-script/README.md

 ## How to Use

-1. Export playlist from iTunes or wherever (in iTunes: select the playlist then go to File > Library > Export Playlist > save as `.m3u8`)
+1. Export playlist from iTunes or wherever (in iTunes: select the playlist then go to File > Library > Export Playlist > save as `.m3u8`).
 2. Just drag and drop your M3U8 file onto the batch script provided, or run: `convert_playlist.bat "my_playlist.m3u8"` (making sure the Batch file and M3U8 file are in the same directory).
-3. put playlists in `.../Music` on phone
+3. Put converted playlist files in `.../Music` on phone.
-4. put music in `.../Music/music` on phone (TODO fix)
+4. Put music in `.../Music/music` on phone.

 ## Changelog